The Gaylords Biography (Wikipedia)

 Fredianelli was born on June 12, 1930, in Detroit, Michigan.
 They formed the Gaylords (originally The Gay Lords) in Detroit in 1949.

 In the 1950s the group had a number of Italian-flavored hits on the charts, often consisting of a song partly sung in Italian and partly in English.
-Their most successful release was "Tell Me You're Mine," which had sold over one million copies by 1958.
-The song was written in 1939 and originally entitled "Per un bacio d'amor".
-"Tell Me You're Mine" reached #3 in the US chart.
+Their most successful release was "Tell Me You're Mine", which had sold over one million copies by 1958.
+"Tell Me You're Mine" reached #3 on the US chart.

 As Gaylord and Holiday, the two remaining members of the group continued to perform until 2003.